adalkiran/llama-nuts-and-bolts/docs/01-INITIALIZATION.md

 ## **1.5.
 Loading the Model**

-Finally, we can start to load our LLaMa 2 7B-chat model and tokenizer model files.
+Finally, we can start to load our Llama 3.1 8B-Instruct model and tokenizer model files.
 For further details, continue reading [02.
 LOADING TORCH MODEL](./02-LOADING-TORCH-MODEL.md).

 <sup>from [cmd/main.go](../cmd/main.go)</sup>